Fact Sheets

 Who does Parkinson's affect?

-Parkinson’s is typically diagnosed after 60, but people under 50 can also have PD.
-This is known as young-onset Parkinson’s disease (YOPD).
-About 4% of people with Parkinson’s have YOPD.
-Men are 1.5 times more likely to have Parkinson’s than women, and certain geographic areas and ethnic groups experience higher rates of PD.
+Parkinson’s is often diagnosed after age 60, but about 4% of people with PD are diagnosed under 50, a condition known as young-onset Parkinson’s disease (YOPD).
+Men are 1.5 times more likely to have PD than women, and some areas and ethnic groups experience higher rates.

 What causes Parkinson's?

-Researchers believe that Parkinson’s is caused by a combination of genetic, environmental and other factors.
+Researchers believe that Parkinson’s is caused by a combination of genetic, environmental and lifestyle factors.
 About 10 to 15% of people with PD have a genetic link.

 How is Parkinson's diagnosed?